valtech/valtech-contactsync-android/README.md

 ## How to use

+Follow these simple steps to setup sync:

 1. Download and install the app from [Google Play](https://play.google.com/store/apps/details?id=com.valtech.contactsync).
 2. Open **Android Settings** -> **Accounts**.
 3. Click **Add account** and choose **Valtech**.
 4. Sign in to IDP using your email and password.
 5. Done!
-Contacts for your Valtech country will now be synced to your phone.
+Contacts for your Valtech country will now be synced to your phone on a daily basis.

-6. Configure:
+If you like to sync contacts from more countries than your own country, follow these steps:

 1. Go to **Android Settings** -> **Accounts** -> **Valtech**.
-  2. Click **Countries to sync**.
+2. Touch **Countries to sync**.
 3. Select which countries to sync contacts from (your own country will be preselected).

-If you unselect a previously selected country to sync from, contacts synced from that country will be removed.
+If you unselect a previously selected country, contacts synced from that country will be removed.
 If you uninstall the app all contacts synced will be removed.

-The app will sync contacts automatically once per day (when internet is available).
 You can revoke access for the app at any time at https://id.valtech.com/.

 ## Local development